Query your ingested data

 You can find the Tinybird Playground in your Workspace, in the Navigation bar.

 Simply put, it's a sandbox for making queries.
-It allows you to query real time production data, debug queries, and prototype new Pipes without creating any messy or explorative one-time queries on your Live Release.
+It allows you to query real time production data, debug queries, and prototype new Pipes without creating any messy or exploration-focused, one-time queries in your Workspace.

 image